How bushfires make thunderstorms

 Weather conditions can increase the risk of bushfires and make them harder to fight.
 But fires can also create conditions that lead to thunderstorms – pyrocumulonimbus clouds.

 In Australia, these clouds most commonly form in large and intense bushfire smoke plumes.
-The official name for them is 'flammagenitus', but they're also known as fire-generated thunderstorms.
+The official name for them is 'flammagenitus'.
+They are also called fire-generated thunderstorms.

 Video: Pyrocumulonimbus at the Sedgerly Fire, Queensland